 For more information on Siddhartha Festival, please visit their website www.siddharthafestival.in.

 Vana sees traditional farming, rooted in wisdom and experience, as one of the most dignified human activities.
 Agriculture in India once reached a level of sophistication and equilibrium beyond the understanding of modern day science.
 Seeing the soil as a living entity and nature as a being to revere, Indian culture and wisdom became inextricably interwoven with the land.
 But India lacked conviction as a new nation.
 Faced with difficult circumstances after 1947, it buckled under external influence and began to transform its methods of farming.
-Agriculture in India is similar to most places in the world now, driven by greed, where output is the only goal and destructive consequences considered par for the course.
+Agriculture in India is similar to most places in the world now, where output is the only goal and destructive consequences considered par for the course.

 The benefits to Indian agriculture from what is called the ‘green revolution’ is conveniently misrepresented.
 The gargantuan increase in water consumption, use of harmful chemicals, soil erosion and cancer in rural societies with declining social wellbeing is mostly overlooked.
 As is the unfortunate dependence of Indian farmers on the government and many self-serving corporations.
 A legacy of control and exploitation by middle-men has also continued, creating an ever increasing divide between those that produce food and those that consume it.
 The once dignified Indian farmer is today at everyone’s mercy, including that of his/her now diminished self-worth.